nrwl/nx/docs/react/cli/affected-e2e.md

 ### maxParallel

-Default: `3`

 Max number of parallel processes.
-This flag is ignored if the parallel option is set to `false`.
+This flag is ignored if the parallel option is set to `false`. (default: 3)

 ### only-failed